 Just like the system itself, it has a white light up logo on its right side.
 Dull red lights from its IR blaster intermittently glow when it's active.

 The underside of the Kinect has rubber feet that provide a firm grip.
 It's not going to fall off your entertainment center any time soon.
 It can also tilt up and down, with enough range of motion that there shouldn't be any trouble finding the right angle for your living room.

-Games themselves use it sparingly at this point (although a couple of upcoming indie games, Fru and Nevermind, look to be using the peripheral in some hugely inventive ways), but on the whole I'd recommend those with an extra chunk of change indulge in one.
+Games themselves use it sparingly at this point (although a couple of indie games, Fru and Nevermind, look to be using the peripheral in some hugely inventive ways), but on the whole I'd recommend those with an extra chunk of change indulge in one from the start.

 In terms of set-up, the camera takes around five minutes to calibrate, finding the right angle and learning both your voice and performing a sound check.
 After that, the system becomes spectacularly good at recognising users, even signing in anyone who's tied their face to an account as they enter the room.
 Its ability to recognise gesture commands (used to swipe between menus or act as a cursor) is a little spottier, however.

 In terms of vocal commands, the Kinect will recognise TV noise, but if there's background chatter, it will start to struggle to hear what's being said.
 For Aussie readers, it's also worth pointing out that, initially at least, anything other than received pronunciation may prove incomprehensible to the software.

 Commands are hugely varied.
 Saying "Xbox" is the prompt for Kinect to begin listening for a command, after which you can switch the console on and off, navigate menus, activate and Snap apps or control individual functions of programs, such as controlling media players.
 It's also strict on what needs to be said to perform any of these functions.

 You "go to" games rather than "play them", for example, and must say "Xbox on", but "Xbox turn off".